fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 >>>                 |-- textext.inx
 >>>                 |-- textext.py

-**Inkscape's extension directory** Your inkscape extension directory location can be found opening Inkskape and selecting ``Edit>Preferences>System`` and checking ``User Extensions field``.
-(Windows users: you can easily open this directory using Windows Explorer by copying the text in this field and pasting on Windows Explorer)
+**Inkscape's extension directory** Your inkscape extension directory location can be found opening Inkskape and selecting ``Edit>Preferences>System`` and checking ``User Extensions``  field.
+(Windows users: you can easily open this directory using Windows Explorer by copying the text in this field and pasting on Windows Explorer's search bar)

 **LaTeX package requirement**